 CIDPUSA.ORG autoimmune diseases

-;Now hes fighting for others by working nonstop with colleagues from Brigham and Women;s Hospital to launch a fund-raiser on Saturday, June 18, at Gillette Stadium.
-All proceeds from will benefit research at Brigham and Women;s Hospital and Massachusetts General Hospital, as well as patient and family support provided by Curt and Shonda Schilling;s "Make a Pitch Foundation" and the Massachusetts Chapter of the ALS Association.
+;Now he is fighting for others by working with colleagues from Brigham and Womens Hospital to launch a fund-raiser on Saturday, June 18, at Gillette Stadium.
+All proceeds from will benefit research at Massachusetts General Hospital. .

 Joe is not the only person to respond this way, but the numbers are small," said Brown, director of the Day Neuromuscular Research Laboratory and Muscular Dystrophy Association clinic at MGH and a professor of neurology at Harvard Medical School.
 "His case has taught that under some circumstances, a trial of IVIG is a reasonable intervention early in cases of apparent ALS."

 For the past seven years, O;Leary has received treatment every three weeks, which improves his strength for several days while keeping the disease from progressing.
 And, with the exception of an occasional reaction to his medicine, he hasn;t slowed down.
 From his home in Holliston where he lives with his wife, Andrea, and their two young children, he commutes to Brigham and Women;s where he is project manager of construction -- a job that requires him to always be on call.
 Until he began promoting the June 18 event just a few months ago, most of his coworkers didn;t know he was ill.

 Lymes disease case approved for IVIG by Health Net ( a story that touches the heart)

 Lymes causes autoimmune disease